Gergely Rudolf: Genoa

 In the summer of 2010 Rudolf signed a contract with Serie A club Genoa C.F.C.
 In the 2010–11 Serie A season Rudolf played 17 matches for Genoa.
 On 16 October 2010, he scored his first Serie A goal against AS Roma at the Stadio Olimpico, while Genoa lost 2–1.
 On 11 December Rudolf played his last match for Genoa against Napoli.
 In the second half of the season Rudolf was loaned by Genoa to fellow Serie A club AS Bari.
 In summer 2011 it was announced that Rudolf had been loaned to Panathinaikos F.C. for the 2011–12 season.
 In summer 2012 Rudolf terminated his contract with the Italian club.

 Bari

-Rudolf scored his first goal for Bari in Serie A against Juventus F.C. in his debut match which Bari lost 2–1.
+Rudolf scored his first goal for Bari in Serie A against Juventus FC in his debut match which Bari lost 2–1.
 He scored his second goal against AC Milan in the Stadio Giuseppe Meazza in front of the 48,000 spectators on 13 March 2011.
 The final result of the match was 1–1.